b992/sub-api/docs/n8n-integration.md

-# n8n Integration Guide 🎯
+# n8n Integration Guide

-**Direct integration** - No HTTP server needed!
-Use the Substack client library directly in n8n Code nodes.

----
+Direct integration guide for using the Substack API client in n8n workflows - no HTTP server needed!

 ## Why No Server Needed?